common-workflow-language/user_guide/src/faq.md

 <a name="enuminputs"></a>
 ## Enum Inputs ⚜️

-For commandline flags that require a specific input as the argument an enum type can be declared in CWL. **Specifying null here is known as long form style.
+For command line flags that require a specific input as the argument an enum type can be declared in CWL. **Specifying null here is known as long form style.
 It does the same thing as the question mark on the other inputs.**

 ```yaml
 Format: